-FDA’s New Flavor Rules Under Fire
+FDA’s New Flavour Rules Under Fire

-The U.S. government's Food and Drug Administration (FDA) has announced that while it won’t implement a ban on flavored vape juice and pods from stores and gas stations, as originally expected in its drive to restrict underage vaping, all shops must now “police” themselves.
+The U.S. government's Food and Drug Administration (FDA) has announced that while it won’t implement a ban on flavoured vape juice and pods from stores and gas stations, as originally expected in its drive to restrict underage vaping, all shops must now “police” themselves.

-In a move that pro vapers and ex smokers say could result in stores cutting back on selling juices and pods all together, a separate cashier would be needed for the new flavor section - a costly and difficult modification.
+In a move that pro vapers and ex smokers say could result in stores cutting back on selling juices and pods all together, a separate cashier would be needed for the new flavour section - a costly and difficult modification.